bangiyev/MeetPlus/README.md

 - Click and drag over the days or times you want to set a new event for and give it a meaningful title (group meeting, someone's unavailability, etc)
 - Click on a set event to email a reminder containing event details to the rest of the group

+- Event data and user emails are stored on Mongo